220 Volts. Sockets are of the European, 2 pronged variety. If taking a camera, mobile phone or hairdryer, be sure to pack a power adaptor.

 Abu Simbel Sun Festival

-This Festival of Egypt is associated with the ancient temple of Egypt-Abu Simbel and highlights the ancient traditional rituals of Egypt.
-This festival is held on 22nd February and 22nd October every year.
+The Abu Simbel Sun Festival is held on 22nd February and 22nd October every year.
 We run special tours to coincide with this incredible event.
 Click here for details.

 One of the pillars of Islam requires Muslims to fast during the Holy Month of Ramadan, the month which commemorates the divine gift of the Koran to the Prophet Mohammed.
 From sunrise to sunset, those who fast must refrain from eating, drinking and smoking.
 There are good and bad aspects of visiting the country during Ramadan.
 On the bright side, people hit the streets after the sunset "breakfast" ready to sing, play cards, enjoy some of the special musical and theatrical entertainments and just generally have fun.
 Shops re-open until the wee hours, and many hotels create special Ramadan Tents where they offer traditional holiday snacks and drinks, live entertainment, water pipes, backgammon boards, card games and the like.
 It's fun, and a great festival atmosphere.